bufbuild-ru/docs/blog/enhanced-buf-push-bsr-ui/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Introducing the newly improved BSR UI and buf push experience"
-  tagline: "May 17, 2024"
 ---

+# Introducing the newly improved BSR UI and buf push experience

 Alongside the [next generation of the Buf CLI](/blog/buf-cli-next-generation/index.md), we’re excited to introduce an enhanced `buf push` and unveil an updated Buf Schema Registry (BSR) UI.
 We’ve made significant changes to both `push` and the UI to eliminate friction when onboarding new teams and codebases to the BSR: